ComputeCanada/mc-hub/README.md

 ## Basic setup

-Before running the Magic Castle UI Docker container, you need to setup a few things.
+Before running the MC Hub Docker container, you need to setup a few things.

 1. Create a directory named `clusters_backup` and give it the proper permissions.
    ```